 1. Time

-You have learned about schedules, about planning the academic year: what are the courses you are going to coach?
+You have learned about schedules, about planning the academic year: what lessons are you going to coach?
 When does each of your groups meet?
 And you have also learned to break things down by month and/or week, and then down to the daily schedule.
 How well do you stick to your schedule?
-Is it lost under a pile of books?
+Is it lost?
 Get it out, dust it off, and start following a schedule again.
 If you can develop a habit of making a schedule and following it, you will be able to accomplish a lot more simply because you know exactly what you need to do and when you need to do it.

 2. Duties